Sitraka17/SQL/README.md

 Advanced
 - Know how to answer a problem with and without a window function.
 Usually you will need to implement a *self join* in order to imitate some window functions such as LAG and LEAD.
 - Understand and be able to explain what a **correlated subquery** is
 - Just reference that you would look at the *query execution plan*.
 They will be shocked you even know what that is.
+(A query execution plan is the definition of: The sequence in which the source tables are accessed.
+The methods used to extract data from each table.
+Generally, there are different methods for accessing the data in each table.)

 # Any Month